 A musician with wide-ranging musical interests, conductor Julian Pellicano has made his mark with a multifaceted approach to programming and performing, engaging audiences in a diverse mélange of concerts and genres.
 Dedicated to invigorating performances of the traditional and contemporary symphonic repertoire, Julian’s range has also extended to films live with orchestra, classical and modern ballet, collaborations with composers, opera productions, pops, musical theater, multi-media productions, workshops, as well as carefully programmed concerts for young listeners.
 The Winnipeg Free Press says of Pellicano, “His versatility is truly astonishing…”

-The 2018 - 2019 season includes exciting debut performances with the Vancouver Symphony Orchestra, National Arts Centre Orchestra and the Edmonton Symphony Orchestra as well as a return to conduct two productions with the Royal Winnipeg Ballet.
+The 2018 - 2019 season includes exciting debut performances with the Vancouver Symphony, Seattle Symphony, Edmonton Symphony, and Canada’s National Arts Centre Orchestra as well as a return to conduct performances with the Royal Winnipeg Ballet.
 This year also marks Julian’s sixth season as Resident Conductor of the Winnipeg Symphony Orchestra with concerts on the WSO’s Masterworks series in addition to leading a multitude of performances throughout the season on all of the the WSO’s concert series.

 Quickly establishing himself as an expert in the new and burgeoning field of performing films live with orchestra, Julian’s repertoire of projects includes Fritz Lang’s science fiction masterpiece Metropolis with it’s original 1927 score, E.T.
 The Extra-terrestrial, Home Alone, Jurassic Park, Singin’ in the Rain, The Wizard of Oz, Disney’s Fantasia, Pirates of the Caribbean: Curse of the Black Pearl, Howard Blake’s The Snowman and The Bear, plus Charlie Chaplin’s City Lights, The Circus and The Kid Auto Races at Venice.
 During the 2018 - 2019 season Pellicano will take on four new live film projects: Casablanca, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban, and Miloš Forman’s award-winning film Amadeus.